DaveO-Home/dodex-vertx/README.md

 * Make sure you create a `Service-Account-Key.json` file as instructed.
 Dodex-Vertx uses the environment variable option to set the service-account - `GOOGLE_APPLICATION_CREDENTIALS`.
 See `gradle.build` as one way to set it.
 * You will need to log in to the `Firebase` console and create the `dodex-firebase` project.
 See `src/main/java/dmo/fs/router/FirebaseRouter.java` for usage of the project-id and Google Credentials. **Note:** The `Firebase` rules are not used, so they should be set to `allow read, write:  if false;` which may be the default.
 * You only need the `Authentication` and `Firestore` extensions.
 * If you want a different project name, change `.firebaserc`.
+    **Note;** To use `firebase` uncomment `implementation "com.google.cloud:google-cloud-firestore-admin:3.31.8"` in build.gradle otherwise make sure it is commented.

   #### Testing